raytracer/UniWueMensa/README.md

 ===========

-UniWueMensa is a small Android Application that displays the latest cafeteria menu as a swipeable list.
+UniWueMensa is a small Android Application that displays the latest cafeteria menu from the University of Wuerzburg as a swipeable list.

 ## Features